Wedding of King Leopold III of the Belgians and Princess Astrid of Sweden

 The ceremony began at 11:30 AM, later than planned due to slow traffic.
 As the couple entered the church, a 21-gun salute sounded.
 The cheering was apparently so loud that the salute could barely be heard.

 Bells were rung throughout the wedding both inside and outside of the church.
-The religious service, lasting about forty minutes, was officiated by Archbishop Van Roey, a cleric who had originally declined to take part in the event due to the differences in religion between Leopold and Astrid.
+The religious service, lasting about forty minutes, was officiated by Archbishop Van Roey, a cleric who had originally declined to participate due to the differences in religion between Leopold and Astrid.
 No Nuptial Mass was performed as Astrid was not a practicing Catholic.
 A choir of sixty men and 100 children sang songs of celebration during the processional and recessional.
 During the ceremony, Leopold gave Astrid a large diamond ring to compliment her plain gold wedding band presented at the civil wedding.

 Upon leaving the church, the new couple waved at the crowds before passing under a tunnel of swords held up by Leopold’s former classmates at the Ecole Militaire.
-Following a carriage processional through Brussels, Leopold and Astrid appeared on the balcony of the palace, again waving at the crowds.
+Following a carriage processional through Brussels, Leopold and Astrid appeared on the palace balcony again waving at the crowds.

 The wedding celebrations had hardly ended before speculation began on another Belgian-Scandinavian union – Olav of Norway and Leopold’s sister Marie-Jose.